 Q: How can a truck accident lawyer help me?

-A: Your truck accident lawyer is important from the beginning-to-end of the litigation process.
+A: Your truck accident lawyer is important from the beginning to the end of the litigation process.
 Your lawyer will not only begin to assess your claims and investigate the facts of the accident, but will begin the process of litigation and communicate with various parties, such as opposing counsel, insurers, and others.